 Farmland retains its inherent resilience: Demand continues to outstrip supply, despite numerous challenges in the political and environmental landscape

 Overall, the farmland market edged up slightly during 2024, according to the latest results from the Knight Frank Farmland Index, which tracks the value of bare agricultural land in England and Wales.
-Despite the turbulant year there are still plenty of active buyers in the market looking for a wide variety of rural property, with varying motivations, says Alice Keith in Farms & Estates at Knight Frank.
+Despite the turbulent year there are still plenty of active buyers in the market looking for a wide variety of rural property, with varying motivations, says Alice Keith in Farms & Estates at Knight Frank.

-When considering the year as a whole, average values at the start of 2024 stood at £9,152/acre; 12 months on, there was a marginal increase of 0.1% to £9,164/acre.
+When considering the year as a whole, the index showed average values at the start of 2024 stood at £9,152/acre; 12 months on, there was a marginal increase of 0.1% to £9,164/acre.

 “The knee-jerk reaction in the wake of the Autumn Budget was to worry that farmland values would slide significantly, but so far and given the time of year, when sales are notoriously slower, there have been too few transactions to back that theory up.